adkinsrs/sadkins_site/misc.md

   * This one is issues 13-26
 * Jan 10 - The Lost World - Sir Arthur Conan Doyle
 * Jan 24 - The Poison Belt - Sir Arthur Conan Doyle
+* Jan 30 - How to Lie with Maps - Mark Monmonier

 ## 2024